 Organisms must make behavioral decisions based on an array of both internal state cues (like hunger or time of day) and external environmental cues (like availability of food or temperature).
 The Drosophila pars intercerebralis is a “hub” brain region that receives information about both state and environmental cues, and then releases an array of neuropeptides that influence fly behavior.
 This project will investigate how diverse signals integrate within the PI at the molecular and electrophysiological level to influence behavioral choice.

-Now recruiting graduate and undergraduate students.
+Now recruiting graduate and postdocs.

 If you’re interested in understanding the biological basis of complex behaviors at the molecular, cellular and circuit levels - join us!
 Email email@example.com for details.